zeruhur/gist/GIST!.md

 - **Destroy**: to weak/break/damage

-## Focus
+## Locus

-There are six possible foci for a spell:
+There are six possible loci for a spell:

 - **Energy**: this include electricity and fire among others.